Predictia/AQUA-diagnostics/docs/sphinx/source/installation.rst

 While basically you could follow the instructions in the ECMWF docs on how to create a tykky environment, a small bug in one of the AQUA dependencies requires a slightly more complex procedure, so that, as for LUMI, a convenience installation script has been created.

-First, clone the AQUA repository from GitHub as described in the previous section.
+First, clone the AQUA-diagnostics repository from GitHub as described in the previous section.

 The installation process uses considerable resources which may exceed the capacity of the login node.
 For this reason, it is recommended to start an interactive session asking for adequate resources: